laurensharwood/geospatial-toolbook/_build/html/_sources/tlbook_4_database.md

 > export POSTUSR={your-postgres-username}
 > export POSTPWD={your-postgres-pwd}

-If postgreSQL was added to PATH, open a terminal.
+If postgreSQL was added to PATH: open a terminal
-If not, go to the directory where PostgreSQL is installed then into the bin directory, then open a terminal.
+If not: in File Explorer, navigate into the directory where PostgreSQL is installed, then into the bin directory, then open a terminal.

 #### Trust (ignore password step) in Windows:
 Right-click "C:\Program Files\PostgreSQL\16\data\pg_hba.conf" > edit with Notepad: change method from sca-... to trust

 #### Connect to database from psql
-i) Find in install location once then pin to start/taskbar: Entering nothing submits text within brackets--
+i) Find in install location once then pin to start/taskbar:
 Server [localhost], Database [db_name], Port[5432], Username[postgres], Password for user
+Note: Entering nothing submits text within brackets

 #### From psql, create postgreSQL database
-Execute the following command to create a database, then enter user password when prompted:
+Execute the following command to create a database called ```db_name```, then enter user password when prompted:
-> createdb -h localhost -p 5432 -U postgres {db_name}
+> createdb -h localhost -p 5432 -U postgres db_name

 print databases in postgres db server:
 > \l